 Though, naturally, this doesn’t settle well with him.
 He went up against a bullet and lived and sees this church as a blessing.
 One Marty is going to finance.
 But now he is told that Marty is a money laundering, the church was never going to be built, and this frustrates him.
 It frustrates him to the point of burning down what was built of the church.

 Hunches Jacob, like Del, just doesn’t do anything for me as a villain.
 Both seem like video game characters who you know are violent, as are their associates, but they ultimately don’t seem real.
 Not to imply types like them don’t exist, but more so that even with Jacob showing what he does as an employer and etc. he doesn’t have that oomph of a great villain.

 He doesn’t have that love to hate vibe, is a complicated figure, or anything like that.
-For while his family has suffered and are just making due, there is just this vibe that he isn’t a long term villain.
-He is just a villain made for a season and not someone to be up against for an entire series.
+And while his family has suffered and are just making due, there is just this vibe that he isn’t a long term villain.
+He is just a villain made to last a season and not someone to be up against for an entire series.